Vinnie-Singleton/Brockton-911-Data-Analysis/README.md

 ## Average Time To Dispatch

-When someone calls 911, what is the average time it takes before someone it dispatched?
+When someone calls 911, what is the average time it takes before someone is dispatched?
 Does it change based on the reason the 911 call was placed?

 |HH:MM:SS|         Call Reason|
 |--------|--------------------|